dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/app-development/pack-uris-in-wpf.md

 - **Path**: The name of the content file, including its path relative to the file system location of the application's main executable assembly.

-The following example shows the pack URI for a [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] content file, located in the same folder as the executable assembly.
+The following example shows the pack URI for a XAML content file, located in the same folder as the executable assembly.

 `pack://application:,,,/ContentFile.xaml`

-The following example shows the pack URI for a [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] content file, located in a subfolder that is relative to the application's executable assembly.
+The following example shows the pack URI for a XAML content file, located in a subfolder that is relative to the application's executable assembly.

 `pack://application:,,,/Subfolder/ContentFile.xaml`